VinuBalagopalAP/DIN-MAX/README.md

 # My first iOS app

 ```
-Started with "I am Rich" app, but i changed the image to "DIN MAX" and th eapp preview the image only ☺️.
+Started with "I am Rich" app, but i changed the image to "DIN MAX"
+and the app preview the image only ☺️.
 ```
 ```
 Happy to start doing iOS development ❤️.